New students often ask: What’s the best first-year writing course for me?

 Other things to consider as you register in July:

 Writing is foundational to the production and communication of knowledge, and therefore it is foundational to the mission of the University.
-We hope the DSP process provides you with an opportunity to reflect not only on your writing experiences, but also on the kinds of writing support you anticipate needing once you begin your studies at Wake Forest.
+We hope the DSP process provides you with an opportunity to practice a college-level writing task and reflect not only on your writing experiences, but also on the kinds of writing support you anticipate needing once you begin your studies at Wake Forest.
 We offer a variety of writing resources–from coursework to individual support at the Writing Center–and so the more aware you are of your own needs as a reader and writer, the better you can take advantage of these resources.

 Students generally report very positive experiences in Writing 111.
 The course is unique in that students’ writing takes center stage and your teacher will have special training and experience in teaching writing.
 You, your classmates, and your teacher will work closely together on reading, analyzing, and producing texts.